Thursday, 14 January 2010

 how could this possibly happen?

-Of course, like every football fan of my generation, I u
+Of course, like every football fan of my generation, I understand the logistics –

 a lack of crowd filtering outside the Hillsborough ground meant that crowd levels became dangerously high;

-almost a hundred people were crushed to death as a result and many more were injured, all in the plain sight of everyone els
+almost a hundred people were crushed to death as a result and many more were injured, all in the plain sight of everyone else in the ground.

 So, I suppose my question is not ‘how’ but ‘why’: why did so many people die when it was so preventable?
 Why did individuals, paid and positioned for the sole purpose of safeguarding the wellbeing of ordinary people on a day out, fail so spectacularly to make the right decisions – initiate crowd filtering outside the ground, delay kick off, close the Leppings Lane tunnel, take immediate action when the message came through from fans all over the ground – “people are DYING in there”, allow the forty empty ambulances outside the ground onto the pitch to give life saving treatment?